 You can't get out of Carnival in Cologne without drinking tiny glass after tiny glass of Kölsch.
 This light beer is a specialty of the region with its own unique traditions.
 The people of Cologne rarely drink any other beer.
 In a nation of great beers with storied histories, find out what makes Kölsch, the beer of Cologne, special.

-When I say this is a regional beer, I mean that only beer brewed in and around Köln can only be called Kölsch - like champagne.
+When we say this is a regional beer, we mean that only beer brewed in and around Köln can only be called Kölsch - like champagne.

 Known as a PGI (protected geographical indication), the Kölsch Konvention dictates that it must be brewed within a 50 km zone around Cologne.
 Foreign brewers have become enamoured of this clean-drinking beer, but as they are forbidden by law from calling it Kölsch, you will see it listed as "Kölsch-style".